 Your first decision will be choosing whether you want your egg donor to be anonymous or not.
 Some of the future parents prefer to get to know the donor and hope she could meet the child in the future and establish a relationship with them.
 Others choose anonymous donors and they do not want the donor to get involved in any other way besides providing her eggs.
 This is a more confidential and transparent way.

 So how to choose an egg donor?
 Firstly, find websites of the nearest donor egg bank or an online bank with the largest egg donor database.
 Browse the available donors and take a close look at the chosen donor profile.
 Read the information the donor has given about herself but also think how she delivered it, what words she used and how she presented herself in general.
 It is important to have a good “vibe” about a donor and to feel like you can relate to her.
 Imagine this person fitting into your family or if could she become your friend.

-Overall important qualities
+Overall important qualities worth considering:

 - Mature, dependable, responsible

-It’s important not to focus on a specific trait, just go with your instincts.
+It is important not to focus on a specific trait, just go with your instincts.
 People who choose their donors more “lightly” and who feel “just right” are usually happier with their choice.